sapaladas/athens_weather_analysis/README.md

 ## *Project Overview*

-- Our aim in this project is to explore the weather in Athens over a period of more than 50 years (1955-2020)
+- Our aim in this project was to explore the weather in Athens over a period of more than 50 years (1955-2020)
-- For this purpose we use data collected from the Hellinikon meteorological station
+- For this purpose we used data collected from the Hellinikon meteorological station
-- The analysis is mainly focused on four themes:
+- The analysis was mainly focused on four themes:
   - The *deviation of summer temperatures*
   - The *evolution of daily temperatures*
   - The *extreme temperature events*